nvinodan/agentic-ai-enablement/week-1/chatbot-implementation/chatbot-backend/README.md

 1. **Document Loading**: The system loads PDF documents from the `docs` directory during initialization.
 2. **Document Processing**: Documents are split into chunks with overlap for better context preservation.
+3. **Vector Embeddings**: Document chunks are embedded using Azure OpenAI's embedding model to create vector representations.
+4. **Vector Storage**: The embeddings are stored in a FAISS vector database for efficient similarity search.
-3. **Query Processing**: When a user sends a prompt, the system searches for relevant document chunks.
+5. **Query Processing**: When a user sends a prompt, the system searches for relevant document chunks using vector similarity.
-4. **Context Enhancement**: The system formats a prompt with the retrieved document context.
+6. **Context Enhancement**: The system formats a prompt with the retrieved document context.
-5. **LLM Generation**: The enhanced prompt is sent to Azure OpenAI's GPT-4o model.
+7. **LLM Generation**: The enhanced prompt is sent to Azure OpenAI's GPT-4o model.
-6. **Response**: The model's response is returned to the user.
+8. **Response**: The model's response is returned to the user.

 ## Project Structure